Shahrizor: History

-Billerbeck states that that Sharizor was part of Zamua during the Assyrian era and populated by the Lullubi during the rule of Assurnasirbal II.
+Sites like Bakr Awa show that there was also occupation here during the Akkadian Empire period.

+During the 3rd millennium BC, Shahrizor plain belonged to the kingdom of Lullubi.

+During the Iron Age it was part of the Zamua kingdom, which stretched from Lake Urmia to the upper reaches of the Diyala River, roughly corresponding with the modern Sulaimania governorate (still called Zamua/Zamwa) in Iraqi Kurdistan.
+It was centered at Sharazur plain.
+During the rule of the Neo-Assyrian king Assurnasirbal II, the region was rebellious, and had to be subdued.

 Arabs associated Shahrizor with biblical legends associated with Saul and David suggesting that the region had a Jewish colony.

-Sharazor and its king Yazdan Kard are mentioned in the Karnamag, a book of Persian mythology, of Ardashir I and also in the inscription of Narseh alongside Garmian.
+Sharazor and its king Yazdan Kurd are mentioned in the Karnamag, a book of Persian mythology, of Ardashir I and also in the inscription of Narseh alongside Garmian.
 During the Sassanid era the region of Sharazor was one of the 5 provinces of the satrapy of Medes, an ancient Iranian people.

 In the 4th century, some of inhabitants of Sharazor who had converted to Christianity were persecuted by the Sassanids.
 Among the prominent examples of this persecution is the killing of Bishop Shahdost Shahrazori and 128 of his followers.

 Sharazur was incorporated into Ardalan Principality from 11th century until the 16th and was its first capital.
 Its relics are the historic site of Yassin tepe.
 It formed afterwards part of Baban Principality.

+It was also a center of Zaydism among the Zaydi Kurdish minority, before the eventual decline of Zaydism.

 In the Medieval era, the area was incorporated into the territories ruled by many dynasties, including Annazid, Aishanid and also Ayyubid, who were also of Kurdish origins.
 During the Ayyubid period the region, and the city of Erbil, were granted as a fief to the emir Gökböri by Saladin in 1190.

 Yaqut al-Hamawi describes the region of Sharazor as areas between Erbil to the west and Hamadan to the east including many cities, towns and villages.
 He mentions the inhabitants of the region as having been entirely Kurds, who were defended themselves from the Sultan and ruled their area.